dcunited001/te-xel-io/app/posts/2015-03-14-gpu-accelerated-string-neighborhood-in-linear-time.md

 > Please note: the statements above are venturing into areas where I do not have enough knowledge.
 Therefore, I may have misspoken when I said that this technology revolutionizes the design of supercomputing.
 You might want to ask your fellow PhD.
 However, I know this is true to some degree.
 But, as to what degree, I'm not sure.
 I would need to learn more about heterogenous and distributed computing to be certain.
 >
 > Gee, I wish there was a coursera class for Heterogenous Computing -- oh wait, there is.
 I tried to take it once, but I was forced to get a job and didn't have the time.
-Fortunately, I learned enough to understand how linear algebra operations can be accelerated by the CPU.
+Fortunately, I learned enough to understand how linear algebra operations can be accelerated by the GPU.
 It really is fascinating stuff.

 Once you precalculate these result sets, they are available for other programs to utilize them, assuming that you can provide enough shared memory.
 And since you only need to precalculate the Base Neighborhood for each [k,d], this means if you load these base neighborhoods into petabytes of RAM, you can instantly access these result sets, which can be translated to the neighborhood for any [k,d].
 This algorithm can be accelerated with the application of one GPU accelerable operation or one FPGA instruction to each string in the neighborhood.
 The performance can also be further accelerated in other ways.